Lear's macaw: Funding and conservation actions

 Fundação Biodiversitas bought and created the Canudos Biological Station in 1991 to protect the sandstone cliffs of Toca Velha used by the macaws to roost and nest.
 Canudos Biological Station was expanded in 2007, partially with funding by the American Bird Conservancy, from 375 acre to 3,649 acre.

 Two protected areas, designated by the Brazilian government in 2001, conserve portions of the range: Raso da Catarina Ecological Station (104,842 hectare, administered by ICMBio), and Serra Branca / Raso da Catarina Environmental Protection Area (67,234 hectare, administered by the Instituto do Meio Ambiente e Recursos Hídricos, the state agency of Bahia tasked with the environment).
 This latter area contains both the privately owned Canudos Biological Station where Toca Velha is located, and the privately owned Serra Branca ranch, which contains the majority of the nest and roost sites.

 Current Lear's macaw conservation projects are managed under the authority of IBAMA.
 Various independent conservation organizations, under direction of ICMBio, along with local ranchers, are working to help conserve the species.

 In 1992 the 'Special Working Group for the Preservation of the Lear's Macaw' was created.
 In 1997 the 'Committee for the Preservation of the Lear's Macaw (Anodorhynchus leari)' was formed.
 In 1999 this committee was amalgamated with that of A. hyacinthinus and was renamed 'The Committee for the Recovery and Management of the Anodorhynchus leari Lear's Macaw and Anodorhynchus hyacinthinus Hyacinth Macaw'.
 The 'Committee for the Conservation and Management of the Lear's Macaw' advises IBAMA on the conservation of Lear's macaw.
 The committee includes Brazilian and international organizations and individuals.

 Aviculture

 One of the earliest records (and one of very few at all) of a Lear's macaw in a public zoo was a dramatic display of "the four blues" including Lear's, glaucous, hyacinth, and Spix's macaws in 1900 at the Berlin Zoo.

 According to the World Parrot Trust, the Lear's macaw is currently extremely rare in captivity and may live for 60 years, whereas the Animal Ageing and Longevity Database cites the maximum recorded longevity for a captive Lear's macaw at 38.3 years.
-It is recommended that this parrot be kept in an enclosure of 15 metres in length.
+It is recommended that this parrot be kept in an enclosure of 15 m in length.